HausDAO/farcastle-map-nft-frame/README.md

-# Farcastle Proposals
+# Farcastle Mint a Map

-Farcaster Frame for creating moloch v3 dao proposals.
+Farcaster Frame for fun.

 ---